DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 3. **Develop a working MVP of the mobile application.**

-   - Build a functional frontend using Jetpack Compose and Kotlin.
+   - Implement the initial frontend components using Jetpack Compose and Kotlin, ensuring they align with the core accessibility logic.
    - Implement the backend API using Spring Boot and PostgreSQL.

 4. **Integrate the frontend and backend into a unified system.**